BenChirlin/benpluskelsey.com/src/pages/venue.md

 ![Beautiful Sonoma, CA](/images/sonoma.jpg "Beautiful Sonoma, CA")

+### How to Get There

+If arriving by plane you can drive to Sonoma or take the convenient and affordable [**Airport Express Shuttle**](https://airportexpressinc.com/schedule.php).
+The shuttle leaves hourly from both San Francisco *and* Oakland airports for around $38 one way.
+Get off at Petaluma Fairgrounds Terminal stop (or one of the hotels it also stops at if convenient for you) and you'll be a short half hour drive to downtown Sonoma and our venue.
+You can also take the 101 bus from downtown San Francisco to Petaluma.

+Sonoma is most easily seen by car so we recommend you rent a vehicle if you plan to do some sight-seeing.
+Otherwise you can make do with Lyft, available in the area, for short hops from place to place.
+For the wedding day, we are providing a credit on the Lyft platform.
+Please download the application ahead of time using [this link](https://www.lyft.com/invite/BKWEDDING) and consider applying the credit to a ride back to your lodging after the wedding.
+We want you all to be safe so don't drink and drive!
+If you plan on only attending the wedding and festivities, and are staying in or near Sonoma, you'll probably be fine without a dedicated vehicle and can simply rely on ridesharing services.

 ### Where to Eat

 Sonoma and the surrounding area are home to many fantastic restaurants.
 For breakfast we particularly enjoy [Sunflower Caf&#233;](http://www.sonomasunflower.com/).
 If you want something a bit more quick and casual we recommend the [Basque Boulangerie Caf&#233;](http://www.basqueboulangerie.com/).
 For any meal [The Girl & The Fig](https://www.thegirlandthefig.com/) is a renowned place to go.
 Meanwhile [Hopmonk](https://www.hopmonk.com/sonoma/) is a great spot for food and drinks later on in the night.